Getting Started, Logistics, and Policies

 Data Management

-Data well never be deleted from the cytometer computers without ample notice from the core facility.
+- Data will never be deleted from the cytometer computers without ample notice from the core facility.